sryu1/jsbgym/README.md

 ### 2D

-A basic plot of agent actions and current state information can be using `human` render mode by calling `env.render()`.
+A basic plot of agent actions and current state information can be using `human` render mode by calling `env.render()` after specifying the render mode in `gym.make()`
+.

 ```python
 env = gym.make('JSBSim-TurnHeadingControlTask-Cessna172P-Shaping.STANDARD-NoFG-v0', render_mode="human")